Labour Institute (CLI), Mumbai

 productivity improvement, organisation and methods and wage incentives

 are some of the consultancy areas.

 Major Accident Hazards Control

-Hazards Control Advisory (MAHCA) division was added to the CLI in 1987 as one
+Major Accident Hazard Control Advisory (MAHCA) Division was added to the CLI as well as in RLIs

-"Establishment and Initial Operation of Major Accident Hazards Control
+the ILO project “Establishment and Initial Operation of Major

-close collaboration with Factory Inspectorates of the various States and
+DGFASLI in collaboration with Factory Inspectorates of the various

-Union Territories.
-Although the project was completed in December, 1990 the division
+Although the project was completed in December, 1990, divisions

 The important achievements are :